 Mantis Bug Tracker (commonly referred to as MantisBT) is a free web-based bug tracking system.
 Mantis offers many of the same capabilities as other trackers like Bugzilla, but is simpler and easy to set up.

-Before beginning this guide, we assume that you’ve completed the getting started guide.
+Before beginning this guide, we assume that you’ve completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, we recommend considering the beginner’s guide and the article concerning systems administration basics.
 Additionally, you’ll need to have followed both the LAMP guide for Debian Lenny as well as the Exim guide if you don’t already have a means of sending mail from your server.

 Before we begin installing Mantis, we’ll need to install PHPMailer, an additional PHP library that allows Mantis to send email via PHP.
 Install this package using the following command: